|

 (West Flanders, Belgium) in November 1914 (World War I).
 Long closed to

-the public, the Langemarck Halle was recently opened amid some
+the public, the Langemarck Halle was reopened along with the remodeled

 controversy, since the original martial inscriptions remain on the walls.